Vuizur/awesome-language-learning/README.md

 ### Chatbots
 * [ChatGPT](https://chat.openai.com/) - very good for practicing a wide variety for languages.
 Especially with the new version that can listen and reply to you in voice.
+* [LangBuddy](https://langbuddy.ai) - An AI language practice partner that helps you practice conversation and corrects your mistakes like a native.

 ### Learning With Texts (LinQ-like)
 These applications allow you to read texts with an integrated system to look up words, mark them as known, and track your progress.